 The Shunning of disfellowshipped and disassociated persons has been attacked in various court cases.
 To downplay the serious consequences for those being shunned, leaders of Jehovah’s Witnesses have lied to the courts, as I have demonstrated above.

-The problem is that there are so many expressions of shunning and total isolation of disfellowshipped persons in the Watchtower literature.
-Two recent expressions were particularly problematic for those who wer lying.
+The problem for the leaders is that there are so many expressions of shunning and total isolation of disfellowshipped persons in the Watchtower literature.
+Two recent expressions were particularly problematic for those who were lying.

-In the 2018 edition of the book, there is a cover-up and the quoted text is removed.
-On page 241, disfellowshipping is mentioned, and we read, “When someone is disfellowshipped, we have no more dealings with that person and we stop talking with him.”
+In the 2018 edition of the book, there is a cover-up, and the quoted texts are removed.
+On page 241, disfellowshipping is mentioned, and we read, “When someone is disfellowshipped, we have no more dealings with that person, and we stop talking with him.”
 These words do not place any responsibility on the members of the Governing Body.
-And they do not contradict the words that each Witness decides the contact with disfellowshipped persons.
+And they do not contradict the words of each Witness decides whether to have contact with disfellowshipped persons.

-The second example is the video from 2023 about Sonja Erichsson where we learn that a mother must not answer the telephone if her disfellowshipped daughter calls.
+The second example is the 2016 video about Sonja Erichsson, which shows that a mother must not answer the phone if her disfellowshipped daughter calls.
 The cover-up is that this video has been deleted.

 CONCLUSION

 The demand of the members of the Governing Body in the year 2026 is that all disfellowshipped and disassociated persons must be shunned and totally isolated.
-In 2024, there was a cosmetic change, that from now on it was allowed to say a short greeting to disfellowshipped and disassociated persons who were promoting apostate teachings or wrong conduct, and to invite such a person to a meeting.
-But the total isolation is still standing.
+In 2024, there was a cosmetic change, which allowed saying a short greeting to disfellowshipped and disassociated persons who were not promoting apostate teachings or wrong conduct, and to invite such a person to a meeting.
+But the total isolation remains.

 ————————